 Bath salts are a great muscle relaxant, so perfect if you've just pushed yourself through a tough run or sweaty spin class.
 However, bath oils are perfect for remedying dry skin and can do the work of a body lotion, while you bathe.
 If you have sensitive skin, it's probably best you avoid bubble baths.
 "In essence anything that foams or lathers will have a detergent like effect on the skin and will strip away natural oils and damage the skin barrier," adds Wong, thus aggravating any underlying skin concerns.

 Getting the right ratio is also vital.
 For bath salts, O'Neil recommends using a handful in each tub, whereas if you opt for a bath oil, one to two capfuls will suffice.
-Depending on the foaminess of the product, a dollop of bubble bath the size of a conker will build enough foam without spilling over the top of the tub.
+Depending on the foaminess of the product, a dollop of bubble bath the size of a chestnut will build enough foam without spilling over the top of the tub.

 Set the Ambience

 Look along the edge of any self-respecting bath tub and you'll find a cluster of candles.
 The soft flickering glow of candles have an almost hypnotic effect on the mind and is so much more relaxing than any harsh electrical light.
 "There's nothing better than zoning out to a relaxing flicker of a candle," says Nicola Elliot, Neom Organics founder and creative director.